grumply/purehs.org/static/posts/2019-11-03-state-management.md

     ]
 ```

-The difference between this implementation and the component implementation or the pur-state implementation above is that the state of this counter is implicitly shared across the application; any expression that uses `command`, or calls `watch`, will witness the same counter state.
+The difference between this implementation and the component implementation or the pure-state implementation above is that the state of this counter is implicitly shared across the application; any expression that uses `command`, or calls `watch`, will witness the same counter state.

 ## pure-elm

-[pure-elm](/doc/pure-elm) implements [The Elm Architecture](https://guide.elm-lang.org/architecture/) that encompasses a unified design ideology.
+[pure-elm](/doc/pure-elm/latest) implements [The Elm Architecture](https://guide.elm-lang.org/architecture/) that encompasses a unified design ideology.

 The elm architecture uses a message-based approach, like `excelsior` above, but, by default, confines the context in which the messages may be dispatched using an implicit constraint.